top of page

 [1] Isaac Brock was a decorated military officer who was appointed Administrator of Upper Canada in 1811.
 His military actions in the early months of the War of 1812 earned him a knighthood and he became known as the "Hero of Upper Canada" after his death defending Niagara from an American invasion.

 [2] The plan shows measurements in "chains" and "links" which was standard for land surveys at the time.
-One link was equal to 7.92 inches and 100 links made up one chain or 66 feet.
+One link is equal to 7.92 inches and 100 links makes up one chain or 66 feet.

 [3] While the street name was sometimes written as "Maud", the vast majority of historical records spelled it with an "e" at the end.